 - Simple Parry from right Eber

 - Stand in Right Eber, left foot forward

 - When struck from above, step forward in a passing step and parry above, true edge up

-- Cut around from the hanging guard while finishing a triangle step – target head or arm depending on measure
+- Cut around while finishing a triangle step – target head or arm depending on measure

 - Simple Parry from left Eber

 - Same as above, but reverse (point should be to right side)